LibreTexts/widget-testing/README.md

 ![ipyleaflet in Thebe](/screenshots/ipyleaflet-thebe.png)
 ### In Libretexts (cells cannot communicate, so the heatmap and timelapse do not work)*
 ![ipyleaflet in libretexts](/screenshots/ipyleaflet-libre.png)
-*may be a different issue since the heatmap and timelapse do not work even if in the same code cell.

 ## ipywidgets